 Numbness in the specific area of your body where the fat was removed is to be expected for the first couple of weeks, usually, this will improve after 6 to 8 weeks.
 You may also need to wait a few days before going back to work.
 As for your normal activities, especially exercise, you may have to wait a few weeks before resuming.

 Overall, the recovery time may vary from patient to patient.
 In most cases, patients can return to light activities within 2 to 3 days and are also able to go back to work after two weeks.
 As for the results, you may see visible results after 3 to 4 weeks, however, it can take several months before you see the final outcome.

-Just like any other aesthetic procedure, strictly following your surgeon’s aftercare instructions is vital in achieving and maintaining the best results.
+Just like any other cosmetic surgery, following your surgeon’s aftercare instructions is vital in achieving and maintaining the best results.
 If the procedure was done above your waistline, you may be advised to sleep propped on pillows to have elevation on the specific area.
 This helps drain the fluids and prevent them from pooling.
-Furthermore, applying cold compress on a certain area where the procedure was done is highly recommended, this will reduce inflammation and bruising especially during the first few days.
+Furthermore, applying cold compress on a certain area where the procedure was performed is highly recommended, this will reduce inflammation and bruising especially during the first few days.

-Liposuction remains as one of the top aesthetic procedures with a success rate of 85%, ensuring patients with an enhanced body shape of their own liking.
+Liposuction remains one of the most popular cosmetic surgeries with a success rate of 85%, offering patients the enhanced body shape they’ve been craving.
 However, just like any other surgeries, it also comes with possible risks.
 Complications vary and are dependent on the procedure is as well as your surgeon’s skills.
-Possible risks and complications are as follows:
+Possible risks and complications include: